 EQUIPMENT & SUPPLIES: All players should bring their own baseball glove/mitt.
 Please also bring athletic shoes.
 Cleats are not required, and metal cleats are not allowed.
-Long pants are strongly encouraged, and are required for Weeks 4 and 8.
+Long pants are required.
 Long pants do not have to be baseball pants.

 For players in the 7-15 sessions, protective cups are strongly encouraged as well.